 Additional & Unusual Species – Use the blank lines to record any additional bird species observed.
 Write-ins are often uncommon species.
 If you observe an unusual bird, please include a detailed description of the bird’s appearance and behavior.
 Photographs are always helpful.
 Without this documentation, unusual reports may not be included in the final tally.
-View the section titled “documenting unusual birds” for more information.
+View the page titled “documenting unusual birds” for more information.

 E-mail your Digital Photos – Email us your digital photos from the survey.
 Although we still appreciate a printed photo with your survey (for archival purposes), you can now e-mail us a photo of an unusual bird you saw during the survey.
 Send it to email@example.com.
 Be sure to put your name and address in your e-mail and note on your survey card that you sent a photo via email.
 We hope to have on-line data entry and photo submission in the future, but for now we’re not ready for your survey results via e-mail.
 Please fill out one of the standard forms for sending in your survey.
 Thanks.

 Birds you cannot identify – If you don’t know the names of all the birds visiting your yard, you can still participate, but please record only the species you can identify.